Kalkidanalemaye/stock-analysis/README.md

 4. To check both conditions at once use logical operators.

+#### Finding

+Daqo dropped over 63% in 2018, this analysis shows that DQ is not recommended stock to invest in.

 # Challenge
 Created an analysis for the stock market for Steve to compare stocks and inform his parents which one is the best option.
 The analysis is refactored using 4 different loops in order to allow for multiple stock analysis.